What Is Lean Manufacturing and Do You Need It?

 It’ll also give you opportunities to identify upselling and retargeting opportunities within your consumer base, amongst other things.

-Lean manufacturing is a term that has been used around the United States since the late 20th century—it’s as important today as it ever was—just in a very different context.
+Lean manufacturing is a term that has been used around the United States since the late 20th century and it’s as important today as it ever was—just in a very different context.

 The principles of cutting waste, improving processes, and streamlining manufacturing operations are hardly new, but the tools with which to achieve these goals are today more viable for SMBs than they have ever been.